Convergent autoencoder approximation of low bending and low distortion manifold embeddings: Numerical experiments

-For datasets \ref{label:a} and \ref{label:r}, \cref{fig:quantitative} compares $\err(\delta)$ for different regularizations.
-Without encoder regularization the error is the highest and increases quickly already for small interpolation distances.
-Our regularization reduces the error, particularly for small interpolation distances, however, the effect of the bending weight $\lambda$ is ambiguous: Higher $\lambda$ improves the interpolation quality for dataset \ref{label:r}, but not for dataset \ref{label:a}, which is also reflected in the interpolation examples from \cref{fig:cows-qualitative,fig:arcs-summary}.
+For datasets \ref{dataset:a} and \ref{dataset:r}, \cref{fig:quantitative} compares $\err_{\text{im}}(\delta)$ for different regularizations.
+The error is highest without encoder regularization, and it is in particular already high even for small distances.
+Our regularization reduces the error, particularly for small interpolation distances.
 In our controlled environment it is possible to also test the interplay of sampling radius and bending parameter $\lambda$.

-Recall that we use the same network architecture and penalty on the network weights independent of $\eps$ since we only consider a fixed range of $\epsilon$ values anyway.
-For dataset \ref{label:s} we evaluated in \cref{fig:sundials-compare-eps} the interpolation error $\err(\pi)$ from \eqref{eq:error} on a test set of arbitrarily chosen point pairs using sampling strategy \ref{S3}.
-For $\eps=\pi$, \ie, using triples with arbitrarily large distance in the training process, we observe a low interpolation error independent of the choice of the bending weight.
-This indicates that a very large sampling radius $\eps$ also has some regularizing effect.
-For smaller $\eps$ however, increasing the bending parameter $\lambda$ strongly decreases the interpolation error.
-This confirms our hypothesis that the bending penalty produces latent manifolds with a smoother structure which is expected to reduce the generalization error in postprocessing tasks (indeed, the encoder was only trained on point pairs with distance below $\eps$, but the interpolation error is small for arbitrary point pairs).
+Recall that we use the same network architecture and penalty on the network weights for all $\eps$, since we only consider a fixed range of $\epsilon$ values anyway.
+In \cref{fig:sundials-compare-eps}, we evaluated the interpolation {errors $\err_{\text{lat}}(\pi)$ and $\err_{\text{im}}(\pi)$ from \eqref{eq:error-lat} and \eqref{eq:error}} for dataset \ref{dataset:s} on a test set of arbitrarily chosen point pairs using sampling strategy \ref{S3}. {For vanishing bending parameter $\lambda$ we observe a dependence of the interpolation error on the sampling radius $\eps$: A larger value of $\eps$ is associated with a smaller interpolation error, indicating that a large sampling radius $\eps$ also has some regularizing effect.
+A positive bending parameter $\lambda$ more or less overrides the influence of the sampling radius: The interpolation error gets consistently small, independent of $\eps$.} This confirms our hypothesis that the bending penalty produces latent manifolds with a smoother structure.
+This, in turn, is expected to reduce the generalization error in postprocessing tasks (indeed, the encoder was only trained on point pairs with distance below $\eps$, but the interpolation {errors $\err_{\text{im}}$ and $\err_{\text{lat}}$ are} small for arbitrary point pairs).